Robust Reasoning Benchmark

 \section{Conclusion}

-In this work we demonstrate that current LLMs suffer from mathematical reasoning fragility, revealing that their reasoning prowess is often overfit to standard textual presentation rather than abstract logical manipulation.
+In this work, we demonstrate that current LLMs suffer from mathematical reasoning fragility, revealing that their reasoning prowess is often overfit to standard textual presentation rather than abstract logical manipulation.
 By decoupling deterministic mechanical deciphering from downstream mathematical reasoning, we identify intra-query attention dilution.
-We empirically show that this reasoning degradation is present in open weight models from 7B to 120B parameters, demonstrating that intermediate reasoning steps pollute the context window.
-Our findings, corroborated by artifacts leaked from proprietary agentic frameworks, suggest that standard dense attention mechanisms are inherently insufficient for robust algorithmic reasoning because they fail to isolate working memory between sequential reasoning steps \textit{inside a single forward pass}.
-In this work we argue that achieving reliable multi-step deduction requires the integration of native contextual resets and task-boundary compartmentalization to flush intermediate states and preserve logical coherence.
+We empirically show that this reasoning degradation is present in open-weights models from 7B to 120B parameters, demonstrating that intermediate reasoning steps pollute the context window.
+Our findings, corroborated by artifacts leaked from proprietary agentic frameworks, suggest that standard dense attention mechanisms struggle to support robust algorithmic reasoning because they fail to isolate working memory between sequential reasoning steps \textit{within a single chain-of-thought}.
+We argue that achieving reliable multi-step deduction requires the integration of native contextual resets and task-boundary compartmentalization to flush intermediate states and preserve logical coherence.